 Crash courses:

-Introductory Mathematics for Economists
+• Introductory Mathematics

-Introduction to STATA
+• Introduction to corporate finance

-Introduction to R
+• Introduction to R

 To help our prospective students with a weaker background in Math, Statistics and/or Economics to fill the gap and conveniently attend classes, we suggest some basic materials to go through during the summer.